 After the document has been signed, you must upload the necessary documents along with the application form.
 The documents which are required to be submitted are described above.

-The method for applying for a Driving licence in India is straightforward.
-You can follow the steps described below to understand how to apply for a Driving licence offline.
+The method for applying for a Driving license in India is straightforward.
+You can follow the steps described below to understand how to apply for a Driving license offline.

-Fill the application form and then submit it along with other documents such as address and age proof at RTO which comes under the jurisdiction /of the area where you live.
-Furthermore, you can schedule a slot for the Driving licence test at RTO and pay the applicable fee for taking the test.
+Fill the application form and then submit it along with other documents such as address and age proof at RTO which comes under the jurisdiction of the area where you live.
+Furthermore, you can schedule a slot for the Driving license test at RTO and pay the applicable fee for taking the test.

-Also, you must be present at your Driving licence test center on the stipulated time and date.
-After you have cleared the test, your driving licence will be granted on the spot, or it will be sent to your registered address.
+Also, you must be present at your Driving license test center on the stipulated time and date.
+After you have cleared the test, your driving license will be granted on the spot, or it will be sent to your registered address.

-Besides, if you are taking a driving lesson from any Driving school, the school could help you in applying for a driving licence.
+Besides, if you are taking a driving lesson from any Driving school, the school could help you in applying for a driving license.

-The driving licence of every country has a format.
+The driving license of every country has a format.
 You can understand this distinct format through this relevant example:

-Let us assume that you reside in Bangalore and the vehicle that you own has the licence plate number, KA-01-2011-0008976.
+Let us assume that you reside in Bangalore and the vehicle that you own has the license plate number, KA-01-2011-0008976.

 The first two characters of your vehicle, here, KA indicate the state where the vehicle was registered.
 KA is code for Karnataka.